You may be entitled to a support payment of £500 if:

 If you do not get any qualifying benefits

 You may qualify for a discretionary payment if you are on a low income and will face financial hardship as a result of not being able to work while you, or your child, are self-isolating.

-Due to the limited funds available applications will be on a ‘first come, first serve’ basis and the scheme will end either on 30 June 2021 or when Government-provided funds are exhausted, whichever is the earlier.
+Due to the limited funds available applications will be on a ‘first come, first serve’ basis and the scheme ends on 30 September 2021.

 How to apply